 - Improve backup disk full issue: You can compress backup image to smaller one, backup only used sectors of file system or changed files every time, etc.

 - Free your time: You can enable its email notification to confirm the final result, without waiting for completion.

-- Multiple system and backup destination supported: It supports Windows 11, 10, 8, 7, XP, Vista and automatically backing up files to an external hard drive, USB flash drive, network location, cloud drive like Google Drive, NAS, etc.
+- Multiple systems and backup destinations supported: It supports Windows 11, 10, 8, 7, XP, Vista and can automatically backup files to an external hard drive, USB flash drive, network location, cloud drive like Google Drive, NAS, etc.

 Now, you need to download AOMEI Backupper Standard and install it first.